 Even though I am interested in continuing research on the effects of natural disasters as well as terrorist attacks, I am also interested in research related to economic growth and development.
 I am currently working on a research project that estimates the effect of women's participation and success at the Olympic games on economic growth and development.
 This is a co-authored paper with Andrew Jonelis and Jenny Minier titled, "Olympic Indicators and Female Economic Empowerment".
 This paper assumes that when a group of people are systematically denied opportunities in education and the labor market, and deprived of a voice in making decisions, allocations of labor and capital are likely to be sub-optimal and rates of technological progress are likely to be lower, reducing economic growth.
 Our results suggest that countries with a more balanced ratio of female to male Olympians, proxying female status across society, grow faster than their peers.

-As a continuation to my job market paper, I plan on expanding my research focus to include the federal aid in the analysis to examine how much of the increase in wages per worker can be contributed to federal aid.
+As an expansion on my research on natural disasters and terrorist attacks, I would like to examine the effects of destructive events based on the timing of their occurrence in relation to business cycles.
+I would also like to continue research on tornadoes by including federal aid in the analysis to examine how much of the increase in wages per worker can be contributed to federal aid.
 I would also like to examine whether developing countries in the aftermath of disastrous events have easier access to capital than before.
 Another interesting aspect that I would like to explore is whether a billion dollar disaster leads to any redistribution in wealth.